tunabelly/TBSTableView/README.md

 # TBSTableView
-Subclass of NSTableView with auto _sort descriptor saving/loading + handle delete key properly._
+Subclass of NSTableView with auto _sort descriptor saving/loading + handle delete/return keys properly._

+### Sort Descriptors

 It will automatically save and load the sort descriptors for the table, provided that the **uniqueIdentifier** is set